surifirstpin/AcuBI_Technical_Documents/Version.6/Global_Parameters_TD.md

 If check case is enabled, global parameters become case sensitive for key mapping in calculated column.

-**Global Keys**
+## Global Keys

-<b>Functionality: </b>Through Global Parameters we can run cluster of jobs using Global Params and this Global params are reused in many jobs .
+<b>Functionality : </b>Through Global Parameters we can run cluster of jobs using Global Params and this Global params are reused in many jobs .